dirk/hivm/manual/instructions.md

 `call (tag) SUB RET`
 :  Call the subroutine at address SUB (8-byte).
 RET can be a register for return or $null for no return or ignoring return.

+`callprimitive CONST RET`
+:  Look up a symbol ID from the constant table (4 bytes constant index), then call the primitive identified by that symbol ID.

 `tailcall (tag) SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.